There’s Nothing That Can’t Be Fixed.

 Christmas shows us how to respond to hearing God’s voice

 I love the way faithful people in the Bible give us amazing insights into what God requires and deserves.
-In the first Christmas story we get a very powerful lesson in this from the two different responses of Mary, and Zechariah.
-When Zechariah was faced with the angel Gabriel and the incredible news that […]
+In the first Christmas story we […]